DiegoHilderink/navbarPlugin/README.md

 <p>

-* 'addElem' : Create an element bellow the father with the configuration that you designd.
+* 'addElem' : Create an element bellow the father with the configuration that you designed.

 * 'killElem' : Delete an element that you want.
 It might be a 'conf', an id, a class or even a mark.

 * 'addNav' : Creates a navbar with the options provide.
 If the 'conf' is null, it'll charge a prefferred menu.

-* 'addHiden' : Allows a navbar to be hidden or showed.
+* 'addHiden' : Allows a navbar to be hidden or shown.

 </p>